hyper-expanse/semantic-delivery-gitlab/README.md

 $(npm bin)/semantic-release-gitlab
 ```

-To learn how `semantic-release-gitlab` can be used to automatically release your project when new changes are pushed to your repository, which we highly recommend, please see the _Continuous Integration and Delivery (CID) Setup_ section below.
+To learn how `semantic-release-gitlab` can be used to automatically release your project on new changes to your repository, please see the _Continuous Integration and Delivery (CID) Setup_ section below.

 ### How the Release Happens

 First step of `semantic-release-gitlab` is to get a list of commits made to your project after the latest semantic version tag.
-If no commits are found, which typically occurs if the latest commit in your project is pointed to by a semantic version tag, then `semantic-release-gitlab` will exit cleanly and indicate that no changes can be released.
-This ensures you can run the release process multiple times, only releasing new versions if there are unreleased commits.
-If commits are available, `semantic-release-gitlab` will proceed to the next step.
+If no commits are found, which typically happens if the latest commit in your project is pointed to by a semantic version tag, then `semantic-release-gitlab` will exit cleanly and indicate no changes can be released.
+This ensures you can run the release process multiple times and only release new versions if there are unreleased commits.
+If unreleased commits are available, `semantic-release-gitlab` will proceed to the next step.

-Then `semantic-release-gitlab` determines the commit convention used by your project with `conventional-commits-detector`.
-Once we have determined your commit message convention we pass that information on to `conventional-recommended-bump` to determine the appropriate version to release.
+The commit convention used by your project is determined by `conventional-commits-detector`.
+Once we have determined your commit message convention, we pass the list of unreleased commits, and your project's commit message convention, to `conventional-recommended-bump`, which will determine the appropriate version to release.
 For more information on how versions are determined, please see the _Version Selection_ section below.

-Once a version has been determined by `conventional-recommended-bump`, we generate a new [GitLab release page](http://docs.gitlab.com/ce/workflow/releases.html), with a list of all the changes made since the last version.
-Creating a GitLab release also creates an annotated git tag (Which you can then `git fetch`).
+Once a recommendation has been provided by `conventional-recommended-bump`, we generate a new [GitLab release page](http://docs.gitlab.com/ce/workflow/releases.html), with a list of all the changes made since the last version.
+Creating a GitLab release also creates an annotated git tag (Which you can retrieve using `git fetch`).

-Lastly, a comment will be posted to every issue that is referenced in a released commit, informing subscribers to that issue of the recent release, including version number.
+Lastly, a comment will be posted to every issue that is referenced in a released commit, informing subscribers to that issue of the recent release and version number.

 ### Required Environment Variable